openfga/cli/README.md

           assertions:
             member: true
             moderator: false
+      # checks can also be defined for multiple users sharing the same expectation
+      - object: group:employees
+        users:
+          - user: user:3
+          - user: user:4
+        assertions:
+          member: true
 ```

 If using `output-file`, the response will be written to the specified file on disk.
 If the desired file already exists, you will be prompted to overwrite the file.